Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Inter-Paper Relationships and Methodological Progress

 \subsection{From RLHF to Direct Optimization}

 The progression from \cite{lee2023aligning} and \cite{fan2023dpok} (RL with human feedback) to \cite{prabhudesai2023alignprop} and \cite{clark2024draft} (direct backpropagation) illustrates a shift in strategy.
-Early successes in RLHF confirmed that human feedback can significantly improve outputs \cite{lee2023aligning}, but also revealed issues like instability.
-AlignProp and DRaFT can be seen as responses to those issues: 1.
-They directly address the high variance of RL gradients by computing exact or nearly exact gradients \cite{fan2023dpok}.
-2. They leverage the availability of reward models (like ImageReward \cite{xu2023imagereward}) that earlier RLHF papers produced, but then optimize against them more efficiently.
+Early successes in RLHF confirmed that human feedback can significantly improve outputs \cite{lee2023aligning}, but also revealed issues such as instability and high-variance gradients.
+AlignProp and DRaFT respond to these issues by computing exact or approximate reward gradients and by leveraging reward models, such as ImageReward \cite{xu2023imagereward}, more efficiently than rollout-based RL.

-In essence, once a reward model such as \cite{xu2023imagereward} was available, the bottleneck became how to use it effectively.
-AlignProp cites that vanilla RL (REINFORCE) was sample-inefficient and slow, motivating their approach \cite{prabhudesai2023alignprop}.
-DRaFT similarly shows significant speedup over an RL baseline for the same reward \cite{clark2024draft}.
-Thus, one line of progress is: \textit{get a good reward model (via RLHF or data), then replace RLHF with gradient-based fine-tuning for efficiency}.
+Once a reward model such as ImageReward \cite{xu2023imagereward} became available, the bottleneck shifted to using it effectively.
+AlignProp reports that vanilla RL (REINFORCE) is sample-inefficient and slow, motivating reward backpropagation \cite{prabhudesai2023alignprop}.
+DRaFT similarly shows significant speedups over an RL baseline for the same reward \cite{clark2024draft}.
+Thus, one line of progress is to obtain a strong reward model through preference data, then replace rollout-based RL with gradient-based fine-tuning for efficiency.